qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

       }
 ```

-However, in the implementation of the CanExecuteDataOp method, if the items source implements IRemovableCollection,
+However, when implementing the CanExecuteDataOp method, if the item source implements IRemovableCollection,
 we can check whether we can remove individual records.

 ```csharp